priya-chatwani/alliance-to-end-homelessness/README.md

 ![](/images/Homelessness.png)

 ## Communication
 We keep in touch via iMessage group chat.
+In terms of chatting with TAs, we prefer to be reached out to via email.